George C. Marshall High School

-George C. Marshall High School is a public school in northern Virginia, located in Idylwood in unincorporated Fairfax County, near Falls Church.
+George C. Marshall High School is a public school in Falls Church, Virginia.
 Named for General George C. Marshall, it opened in 1962 and is part of Fairfax County Public Schools (FCPS).
 It is ranked #245 in the nation for public schools and has received a gold award for Best High Schools from the U.S. News & World Report 2020.
 It is ranked 4th in Virginia and 4th in Fairfax County.
 George C. Marshall High School is a fully accredited high school based on Virginia's Standards of Learning tests.

 Curriculum

 Most Marshall students passed the end-of-year exams during the 2017-2018 school year.
 The graduation rate was 96%.

 Admissions

 Below are the demographics as presented during the 2019- 2020 school year at Marshall High School:

 19.80%, or 423 students, were eligible for free or reduced lunch in the 2019- 2020 school year.

 Extracurricular activities

 Marshall High School has over 30 extracurricular activities available for its students and over ten honor societies available for high-achieving students.

-Marshall has a growing orchestra, band, choir, and theatre program.
+Marshall has a growing orchestra, band, choir, and theater program.
 They participate in numerous competitions annually, such as the District Performance Assessment and the Music Heritage Festival.